 - Mount Zugspitze (difficult)

-In our Blog (German) we regularly introduce local tours that our team members did personally.
-The Tourist Office Grainau offers guided tours as well as theme tours (e.g. 'Photo Tour', 'Discovering plants' etc.) at any season.
+In our Badersee Blog (in German) we regularly introduce local tours that our team members did personally.
+Also, the Tourist Office Grainau offers guided tours as well as theme tours (e.g. 'Photo Tour', 'Discovering plants' etc.) at any season.

 Mountaineering with kids